 2016 Large Group

-2016 Large Group Award (Exhibit SUS-3260): Your Decisions Make Sustainability Possible!
+2016 Large Group Award: Your Decisions Make Sustainability Possible!

 Team: Jennifer Russell (Coordinator, Golisano Institute for Sustainability) Reema Aldossari, Yi Feng, Shih-Hsuan Huang, Michael Kelly, Nicolas Matthew Miclette, Wilson Sparberg Patton, Wenjing Qi, Kaining Qiu, Elizabeth Stegner ,Jiahe Tian, Akanksha Vishwakarma, Hui-Yu Yang, Yue Zhang, Runhao Zhao (Industrial Design Graduate Students)